billhails/Inkscape-Extensions/calligraphic-pen/README.md

 uncloning clones and converting objects to paths.
 4. apply the Calligraphic Pen effect to each path in those layers.

-If it finds a pre-existing `Original-GL-` layer it will instead assume it has been run before, delete any equivalent `GlyphLayer-` layer, then skip to step 2.
+However, if it finds a pre-existing `Original-GL-` layer it will instead assume it has been run before, delete any equivalent `GlyphLayer-` layer, then skip to step 2.

 #### TL;DR
 After running the extension you can continue to edit your characters, but now in their